github/docs/src/ghes-releases/lib/deprecation-steps.md

    npm run remove-version-markup -- --release <number>
    ```

-1. If data resuables were deleted automatically, you'll need to remove references to the deleted reusable in the content.
+1. If data reusables were deleted automatically, you'll need to remove references to the deleted reusable in the content.
 Using VSCode to find the occurrences is quick and there are typically only a few to update.
 If you have any questions, reach out to the docs-content team in #docs-content to ask for help updating the Markdown files.

 1. Open a PR with the results.